Federated Generation of Synthetic RNA-seq Data: Related Work

 \section{Related Work}

 \textbf{Synthetic RNA-seq Data Generation.} SDG algorithms have previously been developed and applied for generation of synthetic RNA-seq data in the centralized setting, i.e., when all real data used to train the generator resides with one data holder.
 Existing research encompasses both generation of synthetic bulk RNA-seq data \cite{ozturk2026towards} and synthetic single cell RNA-seq data \cite{luo2024scdiffusion,Song2024}.
 Regarding bulk RNA-seq data, which is the focus of this paper, Chen et al.~\cite{chen2024towards} produced a comprehensive comparison of SDGs, demonstrating that the marginal-based Private-PGM algorithm \cite{mckenna2019graphical} can generate bulk RNA-seq counts with high downstream utility while offering formal differential privacy guarantees.
-We confirmed the effectiveness of Private-PGM through our participation in the Critical Assessment of Massive Data Analysis (CAMDA) Health Privacy Challenge \cite{menziessynthetic__camda}.\footnote{\url{https://bipress.boku.ac.at/camda2025/competitions/camda-2025/}} At the conclusion of this international benchmarking competition in 2025, Private-PGM achieved the highest utility synthetic RNA-seq data (generated based on real TCGA data) of all submissions.
-While there may still be room for future improvement \cite{ozturk2026towards}, these results suggest that Private‑PGM is a strong starting point for developing MPC protocols to enable SDG in federated settings where data is distributed across multiple holders.
+Its effectiveness was confirmed in the recent Critical Assessment of Massive Data Analysis (CAMDA) Health Privacy Challenge. \footnote{\url{https://bipress.boku.ac.at/camda2025/competitions/camda-2025/}} At the conclusion of this international benchmarking competition in 2025, Private-PGM achieved the highest utility synthetic RNA-seq data (generated based on real TCGA data) of all submissions \cite{ozturk2026towards}.
+While there may still be room for future improvement, these results suggest that Private‑PGM is a strong starting point for developing MPC protocols to enable SDG in federated settings where data is distributed across multiple holders.

 \textbf{Federated Synthetic Data Generation.} Research on secure SDG from distributed data sources, or federated SDG, is nascent.
 Most existing work focuses on image data and some on tabular data \cite{little2023federated}.
 Initial federated synthesis approaches adhere closely to the original federated learning (FL) paradigm in which each client performs local neural network training and exchanges only parameter values instead of raw data with a central aggregator \cite{xin2022federated}.
 These approaches pay for privacy with a loss in utility compared to the centralized setting, and they are designed and evaluated for clients who each have thousands of instances available for local model training.
 This is in stark contrast with the scenarios that could actually benefit the most from federated SDG, provided the proper technical solutions are in place, such as the rare cancer setting in which a data holder may have data for only a handful of individuals.